How do you recognize talent? It took me many years to find one common denominator for all rockstar consultants.

 My good friend Richard Yams, Head of Content at Burson-Marsteller, writes:

-“A previous place I did work for had a founder who said he preferred to hire consultants that had good self-confidence and bad self-esteem.”
+“A previous place I worked for had a founder who said that he preferred to hire consultants that had good self-confidence and low self-esteem.”

-My insight about what ties these individuals together surprised me.
-It felt controversial, even.
-But here’s the common denominator for every rockstar consultant I’ve ever worked with:
+Instead, here’s the common denominator for every prominent talent I’ve ever worked with:

 - If you want them to take over a small client, they turn that client into a big one.